 “Minimum-wage violations, by definition, affect the lowest-wage workers – those who can least afford to lose earnings,” write researchers David Cooper and Teresa Kroeger.
 “This form of wage theft causes many families to fall below the poverty line and it increases workers’ reliance on public assistance, costing taxpayers money.”
 Wage-theft may profit employers but the practice makes it harder for many working-class families to achieve economic self-sufficiency and achieve a middle-class standard of living.

 Not Dropouts or Part-timers – Older, Family Breadwinners

-The impact of this steep cutback on working families has been compounded by dramatic changes in the face of minimum wage workers.
-Today, they are older, better educated, and more important as family breadwinners than in the early 1980s when many minimum-wage workers were teen-agers, often filling part-time or temporary jobs.
+The impact of the stagnant federal minimum wage on working families has been compounded by dramatic changes in the face of minimum wage workers.
+Today, they are older, better educated, and more important as family breadwinners than in the early 1980s when many minimum-wage workers were teenagers, often filling part-time or temporary jobs.

 Today’s typical minimum-wage worker is 35 years old and is the principal breadwinner in the household, meaning that a boost in the minimum wage would have a multiplier effect on the lives of people in millions of families.

 Moreover, minimum wage-earners today are not mainly part-timers or high-school dropouts.
 More than half work full-time (54%).
 More than half are women (55%) and more than one-fourth have children (27%).
 Their education level is higher than three decades ago: Three-fourths have finished high school (78%) and one-third have some college education.